stanfy/gson-xml/README.md

 Android Note
 ------------

-In order to use this library in Android project, copy only gson-xml and gson jars to the project libraries folder. kxml2 and xmlpull jars are not required.
+In order to use this library in Android project, copy only `gson-xml` and `gson` jars to the project libraries folder.
+`kxml2` and `xmlpull` jars are not required since `XmlPullParser` is a part of Android SDK.